STH / LTH SOPR

 TL;DR

 Two SOPR series share the linear right axis (0.6 to 1.5 typical).
-The sage line is STH-SOPR — the reactive cohort.
-The amber line is LTH-SOPR — the structural cohort.
-BTC price runs muted on the log left axis for orientation.
-The horizontal reference at 1.000 is the breakeven line: above it, coins are being spent at an average profit.
+The sage line is STH-SOPR — the reactive cohort of coins last moved under 155 days ago.
+The amber line is LTH-SOPR — the structural cohort of coins held 155 days or longer.
+BTC price runs muted on the log left axis for orientation, and the horizontal reference at 1.000 is the breakeven line: above it, the cohort is spending coins at an average profit; below it, at a loss.
+The two lines almost never agree — and the gap between them is the entire point of splitting the metric.

 SOPR(t) = meani ∈ spends(t)( price_spenti / price_acquiredi )

 For every spent output on day t, divide the price at which it was spent by the price at which it was last moved on-chain.
 Average over every spend on the day.
-The numerator is the spend-side cost; the denominator is the realized-cap contribution that disappears when the coin moves.
-The result is a unitless ratio where 1.0 means “all coins moved at exact breakeven.”
+The denominator is the realized-cap contribution that disappears when the coin moves; the numerator is the spend-side value.
+A result of 1.000 means every coin moved at exact breakeven.

 ReadingRegimeWhat it has meant

 STH < 1 · LTH < 1 Mutual lossBoth cohorts realising loss.
-The deep-capitulation regime — fired at every cycle bottom, including post-FTX (Nov 2022).
+The deep-capitulation regime — fired at every cycle bottom on record, including post-FTX (Nov 2022).

 STH < 1 · LTH ≥ 1 Late-cycle stressSTH cohort underwater while LTH still selling profitably.
-Transitional regime — often appears mid-correction or pre-bottom.
+Transitional — often appears mid-correction or just before a bottom.

-STH ≥ 1 · LTH < 1 Bear-bounceReactive STH profit-taking inside a wider regime where old holders are still capitulating.
+STH ≥ 1 · LTH < 1 Bear-bounceReactive STH profit-taking while old holders are still capitulating.
 Rare; shows up on bear-market relief rallies.

 STH ≥ 1 · LTH ≥ 3 DistributionLong-term holders selling into a profitable retail bid.
 Classic late-cycle structure — fired at every cycle peak in the realized-cap-family record.